This page tells you about bone scans. You can find the following information

 You have the scan in either the medical physics department, nuclear medicine department or X-ray department at the hospital.
 You will have to arrive up to 4 hours before your scan to allow for the radionuclide to travel throughout your body and collect in the bones.
 The staff at the hospital or clinic will tell you beforehand exactly when you need to arrive.

 When you arrive, you have the injection of radionuclide into a vein.
-Before you have this, the nurse or radiographer will ask you about allergies or asthma as some people can be allergic to it.
+Before you have this, the radiographer will ask you about allergies or asthma as some people can be allergic to it.
 The injection may make you feel hot and flushed for a minute or two.
-After the injection you will be free to leave the department for a couple of hours.
-The doctor will tell you exactly when you have to be back.
-You can walk around or sit down – what you do won't affect the scan.
+Immediately after the injection you may have a quick scan.
+Then you will be free to leave the department for a couple of hours.
+The radiographer will tell you exactly when you have to be back.

-The doctor will ask you to drink plenty of fluids while you are away.
+The radiographer will ask you to drink plenty while you are away.
 It doesn't really matter what you drink – you just need to flush the injection through your body.
-The doctor will ask you to pass urine just before you return (or when you return) to get rid of any radionuclide in your bladder.
+The radiographer will ask you to pass urine just before you return (or when you return) to get rid of any radionuclide in your bladder.
 Otherwise this could interfere with the scan.

 When you go back to the department, you usually go straight into the scanning room.
 You may have to undress and put on a hospital gown first, but this isn't always necessary.

-After the scan, you will be free to go home.
+After the scan, you will usually be free to go home.
 It can take up to 24 hours for the radionuclide to get out of your system.
-It will help if you drink plenty of fluids during this time.
+It will help if you drink plenty during this time.

 There are no special preparations for a bone scan.
 You don't have to restrict what you eat or drink.

-A radioactive injection does sound dangerous, but you will only have a small amount of radioactivity given to you.
-It is about the same as 200 normal X-rays.
-This sounds a lot, but is not enough to be dangerous to you.
+A radioactive injection does sound dangerous, but you will only have a small amount of radiation given to you.
+Doctors make sure the benefit of having the test outweighs the low risk linked to radiation.
 The body gets rid of the radionuclide in the urine.
 This takes up to 24 hours.
-If you need to take any precautions in the meantime, the doctor or nurses will tell you beforehand.

 Understandably, waiting for results can make you anxious.
-If your doctor needed the results urgently, it would have been noted on the scan request form and the results will be ready sooner than that.
-Try to remember to ask your doctor how long you should expect to wait for the results when you are first asked to go for the test.
-If it is not an emergency, and you have not heard a couple of weeks after your test, ring your doctor's secretary to check if they are back.
+If your doctor needs the results urgently, they will make a note of this on the scan request form.
+Try to remember to ask your doctor how long you should expect to wait for the results when they refer you for the test.
+If it is not an emergency, and you have not heard a couple of weeks after your test, ring your doctor's secretary or specialist nurse to check if they are back.